For JUPAS admission requirements, please refer to the information from the Office of Admissions and Financial Aid

 9. Is there any senior-year admission in Japanese Studies?

-Yes, we have a quota of four (2020-2021) for sub-degree holders.
+Yes, we had a quota of four (2021-2022) for sub-degree holders.
 The admission requirement is Japanese Language Proficiency Test (N2).
 Students admitted through this channel will study for two years at CUHK to graduate.

 10. Will senior-year entrants be sent to Japan for a year of exchange?